writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 Welcome to the **RocketDocument™ Embedded UX** Quick Start guide.
 This section provides a step-by-step process for creating and customizing a Rocket Lawyer document using a simple interview-style experience.
 By following these steps, you'll be able to complete a document and display it using the **RocketSign® Embedded UX**.

 ## Items Required

 Ensure you have the following items ready to create and customize a Rocket Lawyer document:

 1. **Client Credentials**
-     Obtain these during the onboarding process, which is detailed in the [Welcome Guide](welcome-guide).
+     Obtain these during the onboarding process, detailed in the [Welcome Guide](welcome-guide).

 2. **templateId**
      This is the unique ID for the template used to initialize the interview.
-For example, for a lease agreement, you can use: `04d9d0ba-3113-40d3-9a4e-e7b226a72154`.
+For this guide, we'll use the lease agreement, with the templateID `04d9d0ba-3113-40d3-9a4e-e7b226a72154`.

 3. **partnerEndUserId**
      An ID that identifies the end user in your system.

 4. **partyEmailAddress**
      The email address of the end user for document notifications.

 > **Environment Setup:** Use `api-sandbox.rocketlawyer.com` for testing environments.
 When you're ready for production, switch to `api.rocketlawyer.com`.
 This applies to all interactions with the RocketDocument API.

 ## Getting Started